 - 3 tablespoons brown sugar

 - 1 medium to large cabbage, cut into 8 pieces

 - 6 medium potatoes, peeled but left whole

 - Place smoked pork butt in a Dutch oven or stockpot.
 Add water to cover and add brown sugar.
 Cover pot and bring to a boil.

 - Halfway through the cooking process (after 1 hour), add the cabbage and peppercorns.
-Bring back to the boil, reduce heat and continue to simmer.
+Bring back to the boil, reduce the heat, and continue to simmer.

-- Thirty minutes before the cooking time is up, add the whole potatoes.
-Return to the boil, reduce heat and continue to simmer, partially covered, until the potatoes and meat are tender.
+- 30 minutes before the cooking time is up, add the whole potatoes.
+Return to the boil, reduce the heat, and continue to simmer, partially covered, until the potatoes and meat are tender.

-- Transfer meat to a cutting board and slice.
+- Transfer the meat to a cutting board and slice.
 Arrange on a platter with cabbage wedges and whole potatoes.
-Save the cooking water to make this sweet-and-sour cabbage soup recipe.
+Save the cooking water to make a sweet-and-sour cabbage soup.